COVID-19: travel health notice for all travellers

 Traveller’s cheques are not accepted and will not be changed by local financial institutions.

 Lebanon is located in a seismic zone.
 There have been several minor earthquakes in recent years.

 In the winter months, mountain roads, including the main Beirut–Damascus highway, may be temporarily blocked or become impassable due to heavy snowfall.
 Flash floods can occur, rendering roads temporarily dangerous or impracticable.

 - firefighters: 175

 Beirut - Embassy of Canada

-For emergency assistance after hours, call the Embassy of Canada in Beirut and follow the instructions.
-You may also call the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
+For emergency consular assistance, call the Embassy of Canada in Beirut and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: